emerzon1/SnakeGame/README.md

 - [x] Use A* or BFS algo to have computer play the game and do well
 - [ ] Let user choose size
+- The app crashed when user has computer play game at around 80 length, too much memory usage.
+How can I fix this?
 - **If anyone is looking at my project, let me know some suggestions**